openjournals/buffy/docs/available_responders.md

 Available Responders
 ====================

+Buffy listens to events in the target repo using responders.
+Every responder is a subclass of the `Responder` class.
+Each responder have a `define_listening` method where the action and/or regex the responder is listening to are defined.
+The actions a responder takes if called are defined in the `process_message` method.

 Buffy includes a list of Responders that can be used by configuring them in the YAML settings file.